-The Definition: A private business loan is any business financing provided by a non-bank or traditional business lending source.
-The private business loan comes from lenders that use all types of collateral to secure their lending, including, but not limited to, business assets, personal assets, commercial real estate to secure their business lending interests.
-Private finance lenders don’t typically require giving away a portion of your company’s equity in order to obtain financing.
+By definition, a private business loan is any business financing provided by a non-bank or traditional business lending source.
+The private business loan comes from lenders that use all types of collateral to secure their lending, including, but not limited to, business assets, personal assets, and commercial real estate to secure their business lending interests.

-As a small business owner, you are probably aware of various traditional business loans like a Bank loan, bank business lines of credit, and Small Business Administration (SBA) loans.
-You probably have also discovered some alternative business funding products as well, like short term business loans, invoice factoring, equipment leases or loans, as well as business and merchant cash advance.
+As a small business owner, you are probably aware of various traditional business loans like Bank loans, bank business lines of credit, and Small Business Administration (SBA) loans.
+You probably have also discovered some alternative business funding products as well, like short-term business loans, invoice factoring, equipment leases or loans, as well as business and merchant cash advances.
 But, beneath all these common financing products for businesses lies private money lenders — who are lending cash through different types of private loans to help small business owners.
 A private lender has a lot of flexibility and attractive terms, however, they can be difficult to find for financing.

 AdvancePoint Capital can provide private lending to small businesses and borrowers that need it the most.
-As a private lender, we’re here to offer alternative solutions to financing.
+As a private money lender for startup businesses, we’re here to offer alternative solutions to financing.

 The Truth About Private Business Loans

 When looking online by doing a Google search, you will find many sources that will tell you a lot of products that are actually traditional or alternative somehow are considered private business loans just because they are not provided by an FDIC Bank or Credit Union.
 The bottom line is that it is just not true.

 In the last ten years, with the advent of the financial technology revolution, a lot of well-established, and well-funded, private and public companies have been successfully providing loans to real estate investors and other small businesses.
 We would be glad to assist you in learning about private lending and how it may be able to help you.